edkelly303/elm-any-type-forms/README.md

 * Default controls don't look nice (this is fixable, just needs more work)
 * Form types are confusing (see "How do I include a form in my `Model` and `Msg` types?")
+* The types of some of the functions in the `Control` module are... interesting
 * The implementation is pretty difficult to understand

 ## What does it look like?